 Mr. Wood has also worked to protect police officers and fire personnel.
 His case Terry v.
 Garcia was published by the Third District Court of Appeal and confirms the independent negligence exception to the fireman's rule.
 The Terry case confirms that when a police officer or fireman is responding to a call and is injured in the process by a third party, they can recover against that third party for their injuries as opposed to relying solely upon worker's compensation benefits.

 Mr. Wood's wife, Amy Wood, is a teacher for Sacramento County.
 She has devoted her career to helping children in the community who are emotionally disturbed and have a wide variety of learning disabilities.
-Mr. and Mrs. Wood have twin boys, Henry and Jameson, born in 2012, and a daughter, Lila, born in 2014.
+Mr. and Mrs. Wood have twin boys, Henry and Jameson as well as a daughter Lila and son William.